nutechsoftware/AlarmDecoder-IoT/README.md

 cd st-device-sdk-c-ref
 python setup.py esp32

-## At the end will be prompted to set the environment for building by sourcing the exports.sh file created during setup of stsdk c-ref.
-. ./export.sh
+# Confirm the switch example can be built before continuing.
+python build.py esp32 switch_example

 # Link our external AlarmDecoder-IoT project into the apps folder for st-device-sdk-c-ref.
+# or fetch the AlarmDecoder-IoT project directly inside of the st-device-sdk-c-ref apps/esp32/ folder.
 ln -s ~/Code/AlarmDecoder-IoT ~/esp/st-device-sdk-c-ref/apps/esp32
 ```

 ####  6.2.2. <a name='configure-the-project'></a>Configure the project
 Run menu config and enable/disable components.
 Each module will consume code space and memory so test with the ```top``` command to be sure resources are not being exausted.
+  - Component config:
+    - Enable ```SmartThings IoT Core```
+      - Enable ESP32 support. ```BSP Support(ESP32)```
+    - Disable ```AD2Iot * FTP demon```
 ```
 cd ~/esp/st-device-sdk-c-ref
-./build.py esp32 AlarmDecoder-IoT menuconfig
+python build.py esp32 AlarmDecoder-IoT menuconfig
 ```

 ####  6.2.3. <a name='build,-flash,-and-run'></a>Build, Flash, and Run